How to Keep Basement Dry Without a Dehumidifier

-This blog will discuss some of these methods, including insulating vents with plastic bags, installing a vent fan in the ceiling or wall, and using a dehumidifier that has an air purifying feature.
+This blog will discuss some of these methods, including insulating vents with plastic bags, installing a vent fan in the ceiling or wall, and using a dehumidifier with an air-purifying feature.

-In this blog post, we will go over 7 ways to keep a basement dry without the use of a dehumidifier.
-This is an essential read for anyone who has a basement that they want to have a backup option.
+Check our honest review, where we will go over 7 ways to keep a basement dry without using a dehumidifier.
+This is an essential read for anyone who has a basement and wants to have a backup option.

 Set Houseplants Near Windows